shkolnick-kun/bugurtos/doc/GettingStartedEN.md

 status = cond_broadcast( &some_cond );         /*Wake up all waiting processes.*/
 status = mutex_free( &some_mutex );            /*Must free the mutex*/

-/*Conditional in BuguRTOS may have an owner process, as sync_t is used as cond_t parent type.*/ SYNC_SET_OWNER( &some_cond, &some_proc ); /*This macro assigns an owner*/ SYNC_CLEAR_OWNER( &some_cond );           /*This macro clears an owner*/
+/*Conditional in BuguRTOS may have an owner process, as bgrt_sync_t is used as cond_t parent type.*/ SYNC_SET_OWNER( &some_cond, &some_proc ); /*This macro assigns an owner*/ SYNC_CLEAR_OWNER( &some_cond );           /*This macro clears an owner*/
 ```